 - What are some common objections we encounter and what is the best way to handle them?

 Having a prospect walk away from the meeting feeling like they didn’t get what they needed can really hurt your chances.
-More importantly, it’s one you can easily avoid.
+More importantly, it’s a problem you can easily avoid.

-A great salesperson will help the prospect accomplish their objective for the meeting while also accomplishing their own without losing control of how the selling is carried out.
-The first step towards doing this is identifying whether you have a clear understanding of the prospect’s objectives for the meeting.
+A great salesperson will help the prospect accomplish their objective for the meeting while also accomplishing their own — without losing control of the sales process.

 - What do I want to accomplish in this meeting?

 - What do I need to prepare in order to make sure I can meet these objectives?

 - Is there an internal resource I ought to involve?